 6.)
 Failure Until Success

-An effective CAM is obsessed to see her partner reach success.
+An effective channel account manager is obsessed to see her partner reach success.
 Whatever it takes, however, long it takes her, a strong and reliable CAM does not see a channel partnership a success—until it actually is.